 The residents of the Emerald Bay Community have a long history of volunteerism.
-The District's elected officials voluntarily serve the community and do not receive compensation, benefits or reimbursement for out of pocket expenses incurred while conducting District business.
+The District's elected officials voluntarily serve the community and do not receive compensation, benefits or reimbursement for out-of-pocket expenses incurred while conducting District business.
 Under the Orange County Fire Authority, the Emerald Bay Fire Station continues to be one of the three remaining level 1 stations that are serviced by volunteers.
 The District is a non-enterprise special district, which means that the revenues are derived from property taxes and no fees are charged for the services provided.
-The sphere of influence for the District is directly related to the Emerald Bay Community Association (EBCA).
+The District's service area is directly related to the Emerald Bay Community Association (EBCA).